tbrauneck/Spring2025_BSAN6070/CA-03/CA-03_READ_ME.md

 Authored by Tina Brauneck.
 Initially coded in February 2025.

 ## Data Source
-The dataset was obtained from the Census Bureau and represents salaries of people along with seven demographic variables.
+The dataset was obtained from the Census Bureau and represents people's salaries, along with nine demographic variables.
 The following is a description of our dataset:<br>
 • Number of target classes: 2 ('>50K' and '<=50K') [ Labels: 1, 0 ]<br>
 • Number of attributes (Columns): 11<br>
 • Number of instances (Rows): 48,842<br>

 Access the dataset here: https://github.com/ArinB/MSBA-CA-03-Decision-Trees/blob/master/census_data.csv?raw=true<br>

+All data is binned in the source file.
 Testing and training observations have been flagged in the source data using the 'flag' column.<br>

 ## Instructions
 All steps can be run in order.
 Predictions can be made by altering the "user input" dictionary defined in the "Prediction" section.
+Values must match verbatim.

 ## Versioning